ZigaSajovic/optimizing-the-memory-layout-of-std-tuple/README.md

-# Optimizing the memory footprint of std::tuple
+# Optimizing the memory layout of std::tuple

 In the last few years I have become increasingly interested in bringing higher order concepts of category theory closer to the bits that implement their instances.
 This leads one to languages like *C++*, where the types have insight into the hardware, which gives the constructs control over how they are mapped onto it.
 On the way towards of such meta-endeavours I created **CppML**, a [metalanguage for C++](https://github.com/ZigaSajovic/CppML), which I use when developing libraries.
-In this text, we will use it to optimize the memory footprint of *std::tuple*, at no runtime or cognitive cost on the end of the user.
+In this text, we will use it to optimize the memory layout of *std::tuple*, at no runtime or cognitive cost on the end of the user.

 Before we begin, have a look at the result.